Newly Received Plant Care

 Step 1: Planting

-- If in a root plug, plant your specimen in a small pot with good soil and drainage, then water it in well—or alternatively, place it into the hydroponic medium of your choice.
+- If in a root plug, plant your specimen in a small pot with well-draining soil, then water it in thoroughly—or alternatively, place it into the hydroponic medium of your choice.

-- Be sure the plant is placed into mild growing conditions such as room temperatures and gentle lighting.
+- Ensure the plant is placed in mild growing conditions, such as room temperatures and gentle lighting.
 Avoid extremes until the plant is settled.

 Step 2: Help Your Plant Adjust to the Air